 The history of Passion Spark began with Segue Career Guidance Program, Inc., a 501(c)(3) nonprofit.
-Passion Spark shares the same core mission as Segue, “To engage people today to support their career successes tomorrow.”
+Passion Spark shares the same core mission as Segue, “To guide people today to support their career successes tomorrow.”
 Now, under contract to Segue, Passion Spark represents Segue's only activity to support the Segue mission.
 Passion Spark engages those of different ages, from high school, college, college alumni, and those in mid-career, to a much deeper and more engaging level than did Segue.

 Specifically, Passion Spark's Retreat Workshops occur over 20 hours, whereas Segue's in-class career speakers presented for just 20 minutes.
 Participants in mid-career already know what's it's like work in a dissatisfying career.
 Younger participants who are not yet in a career are gently guided, preemptively, to "Do what you love AND earn a good living."

 To support these outcomes, foundations and philanthropists have donated to Segue and specifically designated that their funds be used to support participants to attend Passion Spark Retreats.

 Historically, Segue provided over 90,000 Student Career Exposures (SCE: One SCE is one exposure to one career option by one live in-class speaker).
 Over 50,000 of the Segue participants were from low to very low income households.
 Segue produced outstanding outcomes as measured by Harvard University and California Lutheran University, as well as by student and teacher testimonials.
 Findings by these universities are summarized below under the button titled "Research."